wizarrrr/wizarr/README.md

 2.  **Important** Edit Variables

     APP_URL: Public Facing Url of your Wizarr instance
+    DISABLE_BUILTIN_AUTH: Set to true if you want to disable the built in authentication and use SSO instead

 3. Run `docker compose up -d` or for older Docekr versions: `docker-compose up -d`
 4. Access WebUI at http://localhost:5690 and setup your Plex Server